Battle of Trafalgar

-The tactic exposed the leading ships in the British lines to intense fire from multiple ships as they approached the Franco-Spanish lines.
+The offensive exposed the leading British ships to intense crossfire as they approached the Franco-Spanish lines.
 Nelson's own HMS Victory led the front column and was almost knocked out of action.
-Nelson was shot by a French musketeer and died shortly before the battle ended.
+Nelson was shot by a French musketeer during the battle, and died shortly before it ended.
 Villeneuve was captured along with his flagship Bucentaure.
 He attended Nelson's funeral while a captive on parole in Britain.
-The senior Spanish fleet officer, Admiral Federico Gravina, escaped with the remnant of the Franco-Spanish fleet (a third of what it had been in number of ships); he died of wounds sustained during the battle five months later.

-The victory confirmed the naval supremacy Britain had established during the course of the eighteenth century, and was achieved in part through Nelson's departure from prevailing naval tactical orthodoxy.
+The most senior Spanish commander, Admiral Federico Gravina, escaped with the surviving third of the Franco-Spanish fleet; he died six months later of wounds sustained during the battle.
+The victory confirmed British naval supremacy, and was achieved in part through Nelson's departure from prevailing naval tactical orthodoxy.

 Background

 In 1805, the First French Empire, under Napoleon Bonaparte, was the dominant military land power on the European continent, while the British Royal Navy controlled the seas.
 During the course of the war, the British imposed a naval blockade on France, which affected trade and kept the French from fully mobilising their naval resources.
 Despite several successful evasions of the blockade by the French navy, it failed to inflict a major defeat upon the British, who were able to attack French interests at home and abroad with relative ease.

 When the Third Coalition declared war on France, after the short-lived Peace of Amiens, Napoleon renewed his determination to invade Britain.
-To do so, he needed to ensure that the Royal Navy would be unable to disrupt the invasion flotilla, which would require control of the English Channel.
+To allow his invasion flotilla to reach England, he needed to wrest control of the English Channel from the Royal Navy.

 The main French fleets were at Brest in Brittany and at Toulon on the Mediterranean coast.
 Other ports on the French Atlantic coast harboured smaller squadrons.
 France and Spain were allied, so the Spanish fleet based in Cádiz and Ferrol was also available.

 The British possessed an experienced and well-trained corps of naval officers.
-By contrast, some of the best officers in the French navy had either been executed or had left the service during the early part of the French Revolution.
+By contrast, some of the best officers in the French navy had been executed or had left the service during the early part of the French Revolution.

 Vice-Admiral Pierre-Charles Villeneuve had taken command of the French Mediterranean fleet following the death of Latouche Treville.
 There had been more competent officers, but they had either been employed elsewhere or had fallen from Napoleon's favour.
-Villeneuve had shown a distinct lack of enthusiasm for facing Nelson and the Royal Navy after the French defeat at the Battle of the Nile in 1798.
+Villeneuve had shown a distinct reluctance for facing Nelson and the Royal Navy after the French defeat at the Battle of the Nile in 1798.

 Napoleon's naval plan in 1805 was for the French and Spanish fleets in the Mediterranean and Cádiz to break through the blockade and join forces in the Caribbean.
 They would then return, assist the fleet in Brest to emerge from the blockade, and together clear the English Channel of Royal Navy ships, ensuring a safe passage for the invasion barges.